Orange County

 Statewide Winners Announced in Annual Directing Change Film Contest

 Statewide winners in all categories were announced by the Directing Change Program & Film Contest!
-Three Riverside county films (“Sensory Overload,” “That’s What Friends Are For,” and “Reaching Out”) were screened at a red-carpet award ceremony hosted at the Theatre at Ace Hotel in downtown Los Angeles on Tuesday, May 16th.
+Three Orange County films (“Sensory Overload,” “That’s What Friends Are For,” and “Reaching Out”) were screened at a red-carpet award ceremony hosted at the Theatre at Ace Hotel in downtown Los Angeles on Tuesday, May 16th.
 Congratulations to the filmmakers who placed!

 Orange County statewide winners: